Cloud Software Development: All You Need to Know

 • All cloud applications are web applications, but not all web applications are cloud applications.

-There are also some important distinctions between web and cloud solutions.
+There are also some important distinctions between them:

 • Web apps run on web browsers only, while the function of cloud apps doesn’t depend on browsers (you can access them via a web browser or install them on mobile devices).